flectra-hq/documentation-user/content/applications/general/in_app_purchase.rst

 - *Flectra Online*: only the IAP services provided by Flectra can be used (i.e. the SMS, Snailmail, Reveal and Partner Autocomplete features);
-- *Flectra.sh and Flectra Enterprise (on-premise)*: both the services provided by Flectra and by third-party apps can be used.
+- *Flectra.sh and Flectra Professional (on-premise)*: both the services provided by Flectra and by third-party apps can be used.

 Offering my own services